Chickpeas Sit In Silos As Trump's Trade Wars Wage On

 "Thirty to 40 percent of our total revenue is in the bin," Druffel says.
 "And we're not sure what we want to do with it."

-And it's bad times for lentils and peas too.
+And it's bad times for lentils and peas, too.
 In the agriculture industry, these are all called pulse crops.
 The largest importers of U.S. pulse crops have slapped tariffs on them, and they've been sitting in silos ever since.

 Bitter bumper

-The real trouble started early this year, with the U.S.pulling out of the Trans-Pacific Partnership.
-Then, came President Donald Trump's steel and aluminum tariffs.
+The real trouble started early this year, with the U.S. pulling out of the Trans-Pacific Partnership.
+Then came President Trump's steel and aluminum tariffs.
 China and India are the two largest buyers of American garbanzos, peas and lentils, and those exports have all but stopped.
-Other countries are holding off on buying them too while the prices are unstable.
+Other countries are holding off on buying them, too, while the prices are unstable.

 Druffel saw the market drop only when it was too late — after he had already planted the crop in the spring, and then again after harvest.

-"It was a bit of a rollercoaster," Druffel says.
+"It was a bit of a roller coaster," Druffel says.
 "It was one of the best crops we've ever harvested.
 And then to see the pricing take a 40 to 60 percent fall is really unfortunate.
 If you're talking real numbers, in February of 2018 I sold chickpeas for 50 cents a pound — and today they're trading at 18 cents a pound."

 Dirk Hammond is an honest-to-goodness bean counter.
 He does the accounting at George F. Brocke & Sons, a pulse crop exporter in Kendrick, Idaho.